 Our members inherently face very specific challenges on a daily basis.
 Practising as a barrister carries with it a nature and level of stress that has an impact on both professional and personal life.
 In recognition of these pressures and the impact they carry, Middle Temple has committed to providing guidance, information and help to its members in creating and sustaining safe and healthy working environments.

-Middle Temple produces a monthly newsletter specifically on Wellbeing.
-The newsletter updates members of the Inn on upcoming wellbeing events and initiatives, as well as updates from the Bar Council’s Wellbeing at the Bar programme.
+Middle Temple produces a bi-monthly wellbeing newsletter.
+Within the newsletter you will find details of upcoming wellbeing events and initiatives, as well as updates from the Bar Council’s Wellbeing at the Bar programme.

 1. To develop a supportive culture for members and address factors that may negatively affect mental wellbeing

-2. Reduce discrimination and stigma by increasing awareness and understanding of all forms of disability, making reasonable adjustments and providing support.
+2. Reduce discrimination, exclusion, and stigma by increasing awareness, and understanding of all forms of disability, making reasonable adjustments and providing support.

 3. Give members information on, and increase their awareness of, mental wellbeing